 Public Meetings available via Zoom

-Due to the ongoing COVID-19 pandemic, the public meetings of the Cumberland Local Planning Panel will be held via zoom platform.
-Please find below link and details of the meeting for 12 August 2020 should you wish to participate.
+Due to the ongoing COVID-19 pandemic, the public meetings of the Cumberland Local Planning Panel will be held via Zoom platform.
+Please find below link and details on of the meeting for 9 September 2020 should you wish to participate.

 Zoom link and meeting details